 Lots of other patrons had stopped to wait in the quickly growing queues to snap a souvenir shot with Mickey Mouse, Chip and Dale, Daffy Duck, and even Woody from Toy Story.
 Most of the people in those lines looked like parents with young children… And over half of them were pushing strollers with toddlers safely buckled inside.

-I smiled to myself, remembering Mom’s story about the first time I met Pooh Bear at Disneyland…
+I smiled to myself, remembering my mom’s story about the first time I met Pooh Bear at Disneyland as a three-year-old…

 And in the middle of chuckling, I spotted a few different children clutching half-eaten Pop-Tarts in their hands.

-It mostly made sense—Pop-Tarts are quick, portable, and probably a great way to get kids out the hotel door and into Disneyland as soon as the park opened—but I still kind of wondered if all of that sugar at breakfast time was such a great idea.
-If I tried eating that breakfast as an adult, I’d probably experience a sugar crash just an hour or two later…
+It mostly made sense.
+Pop-Tarts are quick, portable, and an easy way to get kids out of the hotel and into Disneyland as soon as the park opened!
+However, if I tried eating that breakfast as an adult, I just might experience a sugar crash merely an hour or two later…

-Let’s go over how to make these healthy raspberry chocolate chip oatmeal breakfast cookies!
+Let’s go over what you’ll need to make these healthy raspberry chocolate chip oatmeal breakfast cookies!

-You’ll start with a combination of instant oats, whole wheat flour, and a touch of cinnamon.
+You’ll start with a combination of instant oats, whole wheat flour (or gluten-free — more on that momentarily!), and a touch of cinnamon.
 Although berries and cinnamon might not be as intuitive of a combination as apples and spices, for example, it almost feels wrong to make oatmeal cookies without the cozy cinnamon… And it adds a surprising yet delicious richness to these healthy breakfast cookies!

 Tip: I buy my favorite cinnamon online here!
 It’s really affordable, and it tastes stronger, richer, and a little sweeter than standard cinnamon.
 Worth every penny!

-As for the instant oats, they’re not the same thing that comes in those individual brown paper packets with flavors like maple brown sugar or cinnamon and spice!
+As for the instant oats, they’re not the same as what comes in those individual brown paper packets with flavors like maple brown sugar or apple cinnamon!

 Unlike traditional cookie recipes that call for a full stick or two of butter, you just need 2 tablespoons for these healthy breakfast cookies.
-Butter and coconut oil both work equally well.
-By using that small amount, you shave off 610 to 1,426 calories from this recipe… Which really helps keep your healthy raspberry chocolate chip oatmeal breakfast cookies low calorie and low fat!
+Butter and coconut oil both work equally well (and yield the same soft and chewy texture!).
+By using that small of an amount, it really helps keep your healthy raspberry oatmeal breakfast cookies low calorie and low fat!

-Also unlike traditional recipes that often call for refined granulated sugar, you’ll sweeten your healthy breakfast cookies with pure maple syrup instead.
-You want the kind that comes directly from maple trees, so skip the pancake syrup!
+These breakfast cookies contain no refined sugar.
+Instead, you’ll sweeten your healthy breakfast cookies with pure maple syrup.
+You want the kind that comes directly from maple trees!
 The only ingredient on the bottle should be “pure maple syrup,” and it often comes in thin glass bottles or squat plastic jugs (like this!).

 Yet to make sure these classify as healthy breakfast cookies, not just regular “dessert” cookies, you’ll only use half as much maple syrup as in my “dessert” oatmeal cookie recipes.
-Then you’ll replace the missing liquid with unsweetened vanilla almond milk!
+Then you’ll replace the missing liquid with milk!

 Time for the fruit!
 I used fresh raspberries since they’re currently in season, but frozen and thawed raspberries will also work.
 Just remember to dice them so they’re about the same size as mini chocolate chips so your cookies bake evenly and you get a bit of sweet fruit in every bite!

-And yes, I used mini chocolate chips (these are my current favorite!) in these healthy raspberry chocolate chip oatmeal breakfast cookies.
-With their smaller size, every bite of cookie contains at least one—if not more!—morsel of rich and decadent chocolate.
-That’s always a good thing in my book, especially when I’m rolling out of bed a little earlier than I’d like! ????
+And yes, I used mini chocolate chips (these are my current favorite!) in these healthy breakfast cookies.
+With their smaller size, every bite of cookie contains at least one morsel — if not more! — of rich and decadent chocolate.
+That’s always a good thing in my book, especially when I’m rolling out of bed a little earlier than I’d like! 😉

-Because the cookie dough is somewhat wet when you first mix everything together, you’ll briefly chill it.
-Chilling helps stiffen your cookie dough and allows the oats to start softening ahead of time, which yields incredibly soft and chewy healthy oatmeal breakfast cookies!
+Next, because the cookie dough is somewhat wet when you first mix everything together, you’ll briefly chill it.
+Chilling helps stiffen your cookie dough and allows the oats to start softening ahead of time, which yields an incredibly soft and chewy texture in these healthy oatmeal breakfast cookies!

 Finally, do not overbake these cookies!
 They’re actually done when the centers still feel a little soft and underdone.
 You’ll leave them on the warm baking sheet for a few minutes after removing your tray from the oven, which allows the centers to fully cook through without drying out your cookies or making them turn out cakey.

-Then once your healthy raspberry chocolate chip oatmeal breakfast cookies have cooled for just a few minutes…
+Then once your healthy raspberry breakfast cookies have cooled for just a few minutes…

 - 1 cup (100g) instant oats (gluten-free if necessary and measured like this)